drand/website/docs/developer/gossipsub.md

 # Pubsub network

-Drand is able to publish randomness on a [libp2p](https://libp2p.io) pubsub network using the [gossipsub protocol](https://docs.libp2p.io/concepts/publish-subscribe/), using what is known as a _gossip relay_.
+drand is able to publish randomness on a [libp2p](https://libp2p.io) pubsub network using the [gossipsub protocol](https://docs.libp2p.io/concepts/publish-subscribe/), using what is known as a _gossip relay_.

 ## Public endpoints